kourier-server/kourier/README.md

 anyone to validate the results shown here.
 <br />
 ## Benchmarks
-On my [blog](https://blog.kourier.io), I compare Kourier with Rust/Hyper and Go/http, and show that Kourier beats all of them by a large margin regarding performance, memory consumption, and compliance with HTTP syntax.
+On my [blog](https://blog.kourier.io), I compare Kourier with Rust/Hyper and Go/http and show that Kourier beats them by a large margin in terms of performance, memory consumption, and compliance with HTTP syntax.
 All benchmarks are container-based and can be [found](Src/Tests/Resources/Benchmarks/README.md) in this repository.
 <br />
 I summarize the benchmark results shown in my posts below.
 <br />
-### Performance (512 connections - pipelined requests)
+### Performance Benchmark
 This benchmark is similar to the plaintext test used on TechEmpower benchmarks.
+In this benchmark, 512 connections are established, and pipelined HTTP requests are sent to the servers.
 Tests were run on an AMD Ryzen 5 1600 processor with 32GB of memory, and all frameworks used six threads to process HTTP requests.